sepehrtabaee/task-nexus-bot/README.md

 ## Key Features

-- **Natural language task adding** — tell the bot what to do in plain English; Claude interprets it and creates the task via the MCP backend.
+- **Natural language task adding** — tell the bot what to do in plain English; the chosen LLM interprets it and creates the task via the MCP backend.
+- **Pluggable LLM provider** — runs on either Anthropic (Claude) or OpenAI (GPT), selectable via the `LLM_PROVIDER` env var.
 - **Voice message support** — send a voice note and the bot transcribes it via OpenAI's `gpt-4o-mini-transcribe`, then handles it like any other message.
 - **Quick-view today's list** — ask "what's on my list?" and get a summary in chat.
-- **Full agentic loop** — the bot uses Claude with MCP tool-calling to read, create, update, and delete tasks on your behalf.
+- **Full agentic loop** — the bot uses MCP tool-calling to read, create, update, and delete tasks on your behalf.
 - **Persistent conversation history** — message context is stored per-user so follow-up requests work naturally.
 - **Serverless-ready** — deployed on Vercel; the Express server doubles as a serverless function handler.